Your Responsibility as an Employee

 Employees at the Administrative Director level and above (in job classes 01, 02, 03, 23) have special responsibilities that cannot be simplified into a list of rule violations.
 Consequently, Loyola may discipline or terminate these employees for any improprieties or deficiencies in the exercise of their responsibilities.

 The following actions are clearly serious and any one of which may result in suspension or immediate termination for the first offense.
 This list is not exhaustive and other types of action may lead to suspension or termination.

-- Possess, use, copy, or read University/Medical Center records without authorization or divulge confidential information concerning any employee, patron, student, or patient.
+- Possess, use, copy, or read University and/or Medical Center records without authorization or divulge confidential information concerning any employee, patron, student, or patient.

-- Falsify employment applications, forms, timecards, or other University/Medical Center records.
+- Falsify employment applications, forms, timecards, or other University and/or Medical Center records.

-- Steal, intentionally damage, or misuse another person's or University/Medical Center property.
+- Steal, intentionally damage, or misuse another person's or University and/or Medical Center property.